wb14123/blog/jekyll/_posts/2022-08-20-Apple-In-App-Purchase-Server-to-Server-Notification-Handling-with-Scala-Java.markdown

 ### 4.3 Parse the payload

-After verify the JWS is valid, we can start to parse the payload.
+After verifying the JWS is valid, we can start to parse the payload.
 I'm using the JSON parser and the structure I defined above.
-Please refer to Apple's document about the actual fields in the payload:
+Please refer to Apple's documentation about the actual fields in the payload:

 ```